-One-fifth (20%) of all Allen County youth and 39% of those over the age of 17 had at least one drink in the past 30 days.
+One-fifth (20%) of all Allen County youth and 39% of those 17 and older had at least one drink in the past 30 days.
 Over two-fifths (45%) of youth who reported drinking in the past 30 days had at least one episode of binge drinking.
-6% of all youth drivers had driven a car in the past month after they had been drinking alcohol.
+Six percent (6%) of all youth drivers had driven a car in the past month after they had been drinking alcohol.